fridjemolk/DreamInGrid/README.md

 The app will react to whatever audio is being input into Windows' default audio device for *recording*.
 You can use something like [VB Virtual Audio Cable](https://vb-audio.com/Cable/) to get more control over this when not using a hardware line-in.

-Requires the [ControlP5 library](http://www.sojamo.de/libraries/controlP5/) and the [Minim library](https://code.compartmental.net/minim/).
+Requires the [ControlP5 library](http://www.sojamo.de/libraries/controlP5/), the [Minim library](https://code.compartmental.net/minim/), and [Spout](https://github.com/leadedge/SpoutProcessing).
+All can be downloaded from the Processing Library Manager.